Skip to main content

 }

-Basically it's the same with Interactive Components but the only difference is that a payload coming from a modal has view and also its private_metadata
+block_actions handle interactive components essentially the same way; the only difference is that a payload coming from a modal has view and also its private_metadata.

 import com.google.gson.Gson;